UMG-Odoo-Dev8/Team-B/Team_B.md

 ![monthly attendance](./image/monthly_attendance_create.png)

 ### Test Exam and Generate Result
 To answer exam questions go to ***Exam*** menu.
-Choose course in the status bar.
+Choose subject in the status bar.
 Students whose roll-call precentage is at least 75% can answer exam.
 ![exam](./image/exam.png)

-After selecting course, you can answer questions.
+After selecting subject, you can answer questions.
 And then, click submit button to see your result.
 ![App Screenshot](https://via.placeholder.com/468x300?text=App+Screenshot+Here)